Enumerative and Distributional Results for $d$-combining Tree-Child Networks

 \begin{lmm} For all one-component tree-child networks $N$ with at least two leaves, we have for $d=2$

 and for $d\geq 3$

-Consequently $S(N)=\Theta(P(N))$, where the implied constants are absolute. \end{lmm} \begin{proof} The result for $d=2$ was given in \cite{Zh} and the ideas of the proof in \cite{Zh} can be used to handle also the case $d\geq 3$.
+Consequently, regardless of the value of $d$, $S(N)=\Theta(P(N))$. \end{lmm} \begin{proof} The result for $d=2$ was given in \cite{Zh} and the ideas of the proof in \cite{Zh} can be used to handle also the case $d\geq 3$.
 For the readers convenience, we give some of the details.

 First, we define the following sets of vertices of $N$: \begin{enumerate} \item[(i)] $L_{T}$ collects leaves of $N$ which are not below a reticulation node; \item[(ii)] $L_{R}$ collects leaves of $N$ which are below a reticulation node; \item[(iii)] $P$ collects the parents of all reticulation nodes; \item[(iv)] $R=V(C(N))\setminus (L_{T} \cup P)$ collects the remaining vertices in $C(N)$.
-(Here, $V(C(N))$ denotes the set of vertices of $C(N)$.) \end{enumerate} Then,
+(Here, $V(C(N))$ denotes the set of vertices of $C(N)$.) \end{enumerate}